-Your main client contact, with whom you have great rapport and working relationship, leaves for pastures new.
-Suddenly you’ve got a new person to deal with.
-One who is keen to impress their new employers, and who is seeking to mark their new territory.
+Your primary client contact, with whom you have a great rapport and working relationship, leaves for pastures new.
+Suddenly you’ve got a new person to deal with – one who is keen to impress their new employers, and seeking to mark their new territory.
 They’ve got big plans, and these might not include you.
-Especially if they have their own freelance contacts from previous jobs, who they will naturally be super keen to bring on board.
+Especially if they have their freelance contacts from previous jobs, which they will naturally be super keen to bring on board.
 All it takes is for them to talk up the need for a ‘fresh start’ to those in charge, and you’ve found yourself in a very shaky situation.

 What to do

 These types of situations are amongst the most common, and the most frustrating.
 You’re about to be ousted through no fault of your own.
-It’s all political, your client has hired your new contact, and as such are going to have a lot of faith in their opinion, regardless of how this affects you.
+It’s political, the client has hired someone new, and is going to have a lot of faith in their opinion, regardless of how this affects you.
 It’s your job now to try and sway that opinion.